wavefrontHQ/docs/pages/doc/trace_data_details.md

 Because operations are normally composed of other operations, each span is normally related to other spans -  a parent span and children spans.
 --->

-### Time Values in Spans
+### Time-Value Precision in Spans

-Every span has a [`start_milliseconds` field and a `duration_milliseconds` field](#spanfields).
-As these 2 field names imply, we recommend that you express the start time and duration of a span as a number of milliseconds, because those are the units that Wavefront uses for storage and visualization.
+A span has two time-value [fields](#spanfields) for specifying the start time (`start_milliseconds`) and duration (`duration_milliseconds`).
+We recommend that you express these values as in milliseconds, because those are the units that Wavefront uses for span storage and visualization.

-For convenience, Wavefront accepts time values in other units, and converts these values to milliseconds, and shown in the following table.
+For convenience, you can specify time values in other units.
+Wavefront converts the values to milliseconds, as follows:

 <table>
 <colgroup>